yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 ## Practice Datasets

 Practice datasets reflect simple problems that allowing testing and debugging of the algorithms and test its robustness.
 They are also used for understanding the behavior of algorithms in response to changes in model parameters as we shall see with some ML algorithms.
-Following are some of the reasons why such datasets are preferred over real world datasets:
+Following are some of the reasons why such datasets are preferred over real-world datasets:
 - Quick and Easy generation - save data collection time  and efforts
 - Predictable outcomes - have a higher degree of confidence in the result
 - Randomization - datasets can be randomized repeatedly to inspect performance in multiple cases